 With each of these experiences, I remember taking my pain to God, but my methods and emotions changed.
 And the way I saw myself shifted with each loss.
 I was able to accept the first loss a little easier, but after the second loss, I became really upset with my body for not protecting my child.
-In time, I have done my best to thank God for my body, but during that time, it was difficult not to focus on my deficits.
+In time, I have done my best to thank God for my body, but during that time, my deficits were nearly all I could see.

-Another verse I held on to says, “The Lord is close to the brokenhearted and saves those who are crushed in Spirit” (Psalm 34:18).
+Another verse we held on to says, “The Lord is close to the brokenhearted and saves those who are crushed in Spirit” (Psalm 34:18).

 God, Give me eyes to see myself as You see me.
-Sometimes I am tempted to think negatively about myself but request that You help me to draw close to You.
+Sometimes I am tempted to think negatively about myself, but I need You to help me to draw close to You.
 You make me better, and You change my perspective!
 Fill me with love for myself.

 Since your loss, have there been places you have wanted to avoid?
 Has it become too painful to visit the church where you attended with your loved one, to walk through a certain aisle of a grocery store, or even enter a room in your home?
 Grief impacts nearly every aspect of our lives.